 Christopher Better currently teachers 7-8 Grade Technology & Engineering Cycle, Foundations of Technology and Senior Design (Capstone) at Gateway Regional High School.
 A graduate from The College of New Jersey in 2000, he is also an adjunct professor for the Department of Technological Studies, teaching courses in the areas of Engineering Design, Prototyping and Analog Electronic Circuit Design.
 He has also supervised and hosted numerous student teaching candidates over the past several years from The College of New Jersey.

-John Hajdu, Project Coordinator, Building Computer Science Capacity in New Jersey
+John Hajdu, Project Manager, Building Computer Science Capacity in New Jersey

 Lynn Hajdu, Project Administrator, Building Computer Science Capacity in New Jersey